 However, no substitutions were found in nsp7, nps13, E, M, and accessory proteins p6 and 8b.
 This suggests that the differing RBD domain substitutions are probably behind the increased pathogenicity and transmissibility between SARS-CoV-2 and SARS-CoV.

 However, this is a feature of several other animal and human coronaviruses, such as HKU1 (lineage a).
-Compared to SARS-CoV, the addition of such a cleavage site is thought to enhance cell-cell fusion without affecting viral entry, although the exact role of this site is still to be fully determined.
+Compared to SARS-CoV, the addition of such a cleavage site is thought to enhance cell-cell fusion.
+Many studies have shown that the polybasic furin cleavage site in SARS-CoV-2 promotes cell-cell fusion and infectivity.

 MERS-CoV diverges from SARS-CoV & SARS-CoV-2 at the RBD as MERS-CoV binds to DDP4.
 Furthermore, encoded proteins pp1ab, pp1a, E, M, accessory protein 7a, and N genes vary considerably between SARS-CoV/CoV-2 genomes.

 Other major respiratory viruses include Influenza viruses, which belong to the Orthomyxoviridae family of the orthornavirae kingdom.
-Influenza A and B types infect humans, mammals & birds whereas types C & D primarily affect animals.
+Influenza A and B types infect humans, mammals & birds and cause annual flu epidemics, whereas type C normally causes only mild illness in humans, and D is not known to cause disease in humans, primarily affecting cattle.
 All major flu pandemics have been caused by Type A influenza viruses.

 Influenza viruses are negative-sense RNA viruses compared to positive-sense coronaviruses.
-Seasonal flu vaccines are designed to incorporate recent seasonal Influenza type A strains, and as such, offer little to zero protection against coronaviruses.
+Seasonal flu vaccines are designed to incorporate recent seasonal Influenza type A strains and offer little to zero protection against coronaviruses.

 Aside from the vast genomic differences between lineage b beta coronaviruses and type A Influenza viruses, the presence of an efficient cleavage site in SARS-CoV-2, and haemagglutinin (HA) on Influenza strains, may be the causative factor being rapid viral replication and transmission and increased pathogenicity of both viruses.

-Understanding the genomic differences will helps scientists develop highly effective vaccines against SARS-CoV-2, as well as learning how viruses evolve.
+Understanding the genomic differences will help scientists develop highly effective vaccines against SARS-CoV-2 and learn how viruses evolve.